arieferencz/arieferencz/README.md

 # Hi, I'm Arié Ferencz 👋

-I am a data professional building a T-SQL portfolio using Microsoft's **AdventureWorks2022** database and **SQL Server Management Studio (SSMS)**.
+I am a data professional that builds hands-on, well-documented portfolios in T-SQL and VBA Excel, focused on practical financial and data problems.

-Each repository contains practical exercises with complete solutions, real query outputs, and step-by-step explanations — written so that anyone can follow and replicate them.
+Each repository contains practical exercises with complete solutions, real query/output results, and step-by-step explanations — written so that anyone can follow and replicate them.

 ---

 ## 🗄️ T-SQL Portfolio

+This SQL portfolio uses Microsoft's **AdventureWorks2022** database and **SQL Server Management Studio (SSMS)**.

 | Repository | Topics covered | Exercises |
 |---|---|---|